Breaking the Chains

 of Aging

-A powerful but neglected engine of aging is rumbling in every cell of our body: the chain reaction of lipid peroxidation.
-Lifespan and healthspan are both impaired by this subversive machine, yet antioxidants do not amount to much more than a broom against a Californian wildfire.
-This book surveys the trouble and suggests an accessible remedy: D‑PUFAs.
+A powerful yet overlooked engine of aging is rumbling away in every cell of our body: the runaway chain reaction of lipid peroxidation.
+Lifespan and healthspan are both eroded by this subversive machine, yet antioxidants do not amount to much more than a broom against a Californian wildfire.
+This book lays out the problem and suggests an accessible remedy: D‑PUFAs.
+The book is 1 part science + 2 parts wisecracks = the ultimate bestseller recipe, if public opinion polls are to be trusted.

 “Knowledge isn’t free.
 You have to pay attention.”